-This page is a collection of short biographical sketches and a photograph that can be used in conferences to introduce Mr. Holman as a speaker.
-Also included are a couple of personal items based on feedback requesting a view of his cool car and bicycle.
+This page is a collection of short biographical sketches and a link to photographs that can be used in conferences to introduce Mr. Holman as a speaker.
+Also included are a couple of personal items based on feedback requesting links to more details.
 See the LinkedIn supplemental information page to read up on the status of Ken's work these days.

 The prose versions of the biographies are written in following sections, this is a summary of the main points of Mr. Holman's background:

 2.1.
 Current advisory positions

 By October 18, 2018 Mr. Holman had recorded 308 personal deliveries of Crane's training materials around the world:

 Mr. Holman also developed and delivered training material for his previous employer.